Other Ways to Give

 The CT Hort Cares Grant program

-Early in 2023, the Board approved the formation of a Civic Project Committee to administer a grant program to support community efforts to educate our great state on the importance of plants and our precious environment.
+Early in 2023, the Board approved the formation of a Civic Project Committee to administer a grant program to expand the Society’s efforts to educate our great state on the importance of plants and our precious environment.

-There are no restrictions on who can apply, but the grant must be used on a project taking place in the state of Connecticut.
-The maximum amount available per grant is $500 and anyone who wishes to apply can do so during the application periods listed in the table below.
+When reviewing applications, the committee gives priority to projects that support the educational mission of our organization.
+The grant must be used on a project taking place in the state of Connecticut.
+The maximum amount available per grant is $500 and anyone who wishes to apply can do so during the open application periods.
+You can review a sample grant application here.

 Our hope is to reach gardening enthusiasts and communities that may not currently be aware of our purpose.
 We wish to support and encourage grass-roots efforts to bring natural spaces and ideas to all corners of our state.
 We award two rounds of grants for a total of $5,000 each year.